-The symptoms of ADHD are slightly different from those of anxiety.
+The symptoms of ADHD are slightly different from those of an anxiety disorder.
 ADHD symptoms primarily involve issues with focus and concentration.
-Anxiety symptoms, on the other hand, involve issues with nervousness and fear.
+On the other hand, anxiety disorder symptoms include problems with nervousness and fear.

-People with an anxiety disorder often experience severe feelings of nervousness or worry.
+People with anxiety disorders often experience severe feelings of nervousness or worry.
 These feelings can come on frequently and without an obvious stressor.
-Many physical sensations can accompany nervousness, including a dry mouth, sweaty palms, and dizziness, as well as feelings of self-doubt.
+Many physical sensations can accompany nervousness, including a dry mouth, sweaty palms, dizziness, and feelings of self-doubt.

 Feelings of Dread

-Anxiety disorders can cause intense feelings of dread, or fearing the worst, feeling on edge, or a general sense of panic.
+Anxiety disorders can cause intense dread, fear of the worst, feeling on edge, or a general sense of panic.
 Dread can creep into almost every aspect of day-to-day life, causing a general sense of unease.
-This sort of anxiety is less intense than a panic attack, but longer-lasting, making normal life difficult and relaxation impossible.
+This sort of anxiety is less intense than a panic attack but longer-lasting, making normal life difficult and relaxation impossible.

-Generalized Anxiety Disorder is characterized by persistent and excessive worry about any number of different things.
-There’s a tendency to anticipate disaster as well as being overly concerned about money, health, family, work, and other issues.
+Generalized Anxiety Disorder is characterized by persistent and excessive worry about many different things.
+There’s a tendency to anticipate disaster and be overly concerned about money, health, family, work, and other issues.

 Anxiety can also cause physical symptoms.
-These can range from sweaty hands or shaky legs to an elevated heart rate or nausea and digestive trouble.
+These can range from sweaty hands or shaky legs to an elevated heart rate, nausea, and digestive trouble.
 Specific types of anxiety may have additional physical symptoms, such as chest pain, numbness or tingling sensations, dizziness, overheating, or chills.

 Symptoms Anxiety & ADHD Have in Common